lmorg/murex/docs/user-guide/terminal-keys.md

-# User Guide: Terminal Hotkeys
+# Terminal Hotkeys - User Guide

 > A list of all the terminal hotkeys and their uses